 Informed by Scardifield’s work of mapping through textiles and the body, students have utilised their personal research and textile interests to develop site specific responses to the Goods Line pedestrian pathway.
 Their process was further informed by a movement workshop led by dancer and choreographer Brooke Stamp.

-These temporal public art works will occur on Friday 20th April 1-3pm on the Goods Line.
+These temporal public art works occured on Friday 20th April 1-3pm on the Goods Line.

 UTS ART Live is a series of temporal public performance events curated by Alice McAuliffe, Coordinator Learning and Projects, that bring together professional artists and UTS students to collaborate and produce art events on campus.